bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 ### Buying the NFT

-First Buyer creates a smart object that can be used in the sale.
+First, Buyer creates a smart object that can be used in the sale.

 ```ts
 const payment = await buyer.new(Payment, [1e8])
 const [paymentTxId, paymentIndex] = payment._rev.split(':')
 ```

-Next Buyer updates the second input of the transaction that currently spends the payment swap.
+Next, Buyer updates the second input of the transaction that currently spends the payment swap.
 This is possible without invalidating Sellers signature as the special signhash type was used.

 ```ts
 tx.updateInput(1, { txId: paymentTxId, index: parseInt(paymentIndex, 10) })